Blackmans Bay

 Table Chart PROFILE FAQ

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, lower quartile growth of statistical areas across the nation is anticipated, with the suburb expected to grow by 275 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections released in 2022 with a base year of 2021 are adopted and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population projections indicate lower quartile growth for statistical areas across the nation, with Blackmans Bay expected to grow by 292 persons to reach 8,271 by 2041, reflecting a total gain of 3.4% over the 16-year period.

 Frequently Asked Questions - Population